All Products

 SET hg_experimental_force_sync_collect_execution_statistics = ON;

-To diagnose and manage queries in your instance, see Manage queries.
+To monitor and manage active queries in your instance, see Manage queries.